Nauja/ue4-pixelperfect2d-sample/README.md

 ![Nearest](https://github.com/Nauja/ue4-pixelperfect2d-sample/raw/master/docs/editor-nearest.png)

 The last step is to create a new material to render the font.
-This can be done by copying the default material used by a TextRendererComponent and modifying it:
+This can be done by copying the default material used by any TextRendererComponent and modifying it:

 ![Nearest](https://github.com/Nauja/ue4-pixelperfect2d-sample/raw/master/docs/editor-fontmaterial.png)